If you witness or experience discrimination or racism, SPEAK UP!

 This symbol and the talking points are part of a larger plan to make Diversity, Equity and Inclusion a strategic priority for Open Sky.
 In Open Sky's Strategic Plan, this is Strategic Priority #6: "A Diverse, Equitable and Inclusive Organization - Collaborate with employees, people served and the community to create and support a welcoming and just environment which advances diversity, equity and inclusion for all."

-Why this matters: (In the words of CARE member Stephen OseiBonsu)
+Why this matters: (In the words of Race Equity Manager, Stephen OseiBonsu)

 “The successes we make in the advancement of racial equity and inclusion will result in making us the preferred place to work, highly respected by stakeholders, attract the best talent and inspire high performance.”